 NCO Europe Limited is one of the UK’s established debt collection agencies, operating since 1995 (under various names).
 If you’ve received a letter from NCO Europe, there’s a good chance it’s about an old American Express debt—they’re Amex’s primary partner for “Regain” accounts.
 But here’s what matters most: NCO Europe are NOT bailiffs.
 They’re debt collectors with no legal power to enter your home or take your belongings.

-If you owe £5,000+ across multiple debts, an Individual Voluntary Arrangement (IVA) can stop NCO Europe immediately and write off the remaining debt after 5-6 years.
+If you owe £5,000+ across multiple debts, an Individual Voluntary Arrangement (IVA) can stop direct contact from NCO Europe for included qualifying debts once approved and write off remaining included debt after 5-6 years if you complete it.

 Can NCO Europe send bailiffs to my home?
 No. NCO Europe are debt collectors, not bailiffs.
 Their field agents have no legal power to enter your home, take your belongings, or clamp your vehicle.
 They’re essentially travelling customer service reps.